 In Sun Prairie, the two federally-funded North Bird Street path projects will add a path and cycletrack on the bridge across USH 151, filling a critical gap in the low stress bike network serving the EJ area to the south, and continue the separated path to the north.
 Middleton and Dane County will construct a new bicycle underpass of CTH M at Branch Street, improving access for Middleton EJ areas.
-The Wisconsin Bike Federation has been awarded TAP funding for its Dane County Safe Routes to School (SRTS) programs, which target schools with high proportions of students who qualify for free or reduced-price lunches, a proxy for EJ population.
+The Wisconsin Bike Federation was awarded TAP funding for its Dane County Safe Routes to School (SRTS) program and a supplemental High School SRTS program, which target schools with high proportions of students who qualify for free or reduced-price lunches, a proxy for EJ population.